ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ml-perf/ml-perf.md

 You will also need to download a dataset for the ML model you want to benchmark.
 The imagenet2012 validation dataset is best used with this ML model.
 You can download the dataset after you register on the site [here](http://image-net.org/challenges/LSVRC/2012/)

-For this example, we will generate a fake image dataset using the tooling included in the repo.
-Use the command below
+For this example, you will generate a fake image dataset using the tooling included in the repo.
+Use the command below:

 ```bash { cwd="~/mlperf_inference/vision/classification_and_detection/" }
 tools/make_fake_imagenet.sh